jmora13/HopSkipDrive/README.md

     useful to write unit tests.
   - I set the PrimaryKey of the data tables to the "startsAt" variable because the tripId was the same between all the ride items.
-  - There are 1-2 ride items that have the same coordinates so the Google Maps fragment placed them in the same spot.
+  - There are 1-2 ride items that have the same coordinates, so the Google Maps fragment placed them in the same spot.